 Section 6: If a Staff Council representative vacates their position on Staff Council the Executive Committee members can appoint another employee, or leave the position vacant until the end of the term.

-Section 7: Staff Council representatives are to attend all Staff Council sponsored events to execute all logistics (before, during, and after an event).
+Section 7: Staff Council representatives are expected to attend Staff Council sponsored events to execute all logistics (before, during, and after an event).

 Article II Executive Committee